Campus Safety and Crime Information

 Sex Offender Registration

-In accordance to the “Campus Sex Crimes Prevention Act” of 2000, which amends the Jacob Wetterling Crimes Against Children and Sexually Violent Offender Registration Act, the Jeanne Clery Act, and the Family Educational Rights and Privacy Act of 1974, the Dean of Students and Campus Services provides a link to the Alabama Department of Public Safety Sex Offender Registry.
+Per the Campus Sex Crimes Prevention Act of 2000, which amends the Jacob Wetterling Crimes Against Children and Sexually Violent Offender Registration Act, the Jeanne Clery Act, and the Family Educational Rights and Privacy Act of 1974, the Dean of Students and Campus Services provides a link to the Alabama Department of Public Safety Sex Offender Registry.
 This act also requires sex offenders already required to register in a State to provide notice of each institution of higher education in that State at which the person is employed, carries a vocation, or is a student.
-In the State of Alabama, convicted sex offenders must register with local law enforcement who then forward the information on to the Alabama Bureau of Investigation.
-For additional information, access the Alabama Department of Public Safety Community Information Center website.
+In the State of Alabama, convicted sex offenders must register with local law enforcement, who then forward the information to the Alabama Bureau of Investigation.
+Additional information is available at the Alabama Department of Public Safety Community Information Center ALEA.gov website.

 Student Handbook Disclaimer